OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 However, for compatibility with other software implementation, it is not recommended to use a file size over 2GB for both .SHP and .DBF files.

-Starting with OGR 1.11, the 2GB_LIMIT=YES layer creation option can be used to strictly enforce that limit.
+The 2GB_LIMIT=YES layer creation option can be used to strictly enforce that limit.
 For update mode, the :decl_configoption:`SHAPE_2GB_LIMIT` configuration option can be set to YES for similar effect.
 If nothing is set, a warning will be emitted when the 2GB limit